 ~ Journal excerpt

-These things cross my mind often when I think of System Andromeda.
+These things cross my mind often when I ponder System Andromeda.
 Years it has taken me to get to this point, and a tangled, complicated, labyrinthine web of a convoluted journey it has been; difficult at times, as I moved down life's path, but never boring.
 How do you summarize something like that?
-And so I will endeavor as often as possible to be brief in these matters; do forgive me when I tend towards the verbose.
+And so I will try as often as possible to be brief in these matters; do forgive me when I tend towards the verbose.

 The Renaissance Woman